ibokuri/concepts/README.md

 ## Motivation

+In general, there are two ways to enforce type constraints in Zig: compile-time duck typing and type reflection.

 ### Duck Typing

-The problem with compile-time duck typing is that the error messages it generates are horrible:
+The problem with duck typing is that the error messages it generates are pretty
+awful:

 ```
 error: no field named 'items' in '[3]u8'